WHAT TO EXPECT IN COURT

 Approximately six weeks after your petition for Chapter 7 or Chapter 13 bankruptcy has been filed a 341 hearing will be held in the bankruptcy court.
 This gives the Bankruptcy Trustee an opportunity to review the information in your petition with you.
 He or she will ask questions about your bank account, payments and assets.
 This hearing is usually quite brief and to the point.
 Most of the time, you get to keep all of your property.
-Because of the complexities in the bankruptcy process, it is very advisable that you work with an Oregon bankruptcy lawyer in preparing all of the Chapter 7 or 13 bankruptcy documents which are to be filed with the court as part of your petition.
+Because of the complexities in the bankruptcy process, it is very advisable that you work with our Bend attorney in preparing all of the Chapter 7 or 13 bankruptcy documents which are to be filed with the court as part of your petition.

 We understand how vital your case is to your future and work tirelessly to ensure every case receives the personal attention it deserves.
 We do a great deal of work electronically which allows us to respond quickly to our client's needs.
-An experienced bankruptcy lawyer at our firm has handled thousands of cases and is ready to answer any questions you may have.
+Our experienced bankruptcy attorney has handled thousands of cases and is ready to answer any questions you may have.
 Let our experience work for you when you need to file for bankruptcy in Bend.